top of page

 Milikan's oil drop

-3d simulation of an experiment that allows you to find the charge on an electron by examining the motion of charged polymer balls in an electric field.
+3d e-practical of an experiment that allows you to find the charge on an electron by examining the motion of charged polymer balls in an electric field.

 The user controls the electric field: polarity and strength, the introduction of the polymer balls to the examination chamber, and can measure the separation of the electrostatic plates using a micrometer screw gauge.
 The user is free to move anywhere within the laboratory in order to interact with the apparatus.